 When working with a single configuration, your conanfile will be quite simple as shown in the examples and tutorials we have used so far in this user guide.
 For example, in Getting started, we showed how you can run the conan install.. command inside the build folder resulting in the conaninfo.txt and conanbuildinfo.cmake files being generated there too.
 Note that the build folder is temporary, so you should exclude it from version control to exclude these temporary files.

 Out-of-source builds are also supported.
 Let's look at a simple example:

+'''

+$ git clone git@github.com:conan-io/examples

+$ cd libraries/poco

-''' $ git clone https://github.com/memsharded/example-poco-timer $ conan install ./example-poco-timer --install-folder=example-poco-build '''
+$ conan install ./md5 --install-folder=md5_build

+'''

 This will result in the following layout: